Lance Hooper

-Lance Allen Hooper (born June 1, 1967) is a race car driver and crew chief in NASCAR as well as several touring divisions.
+Lance Allen Hooper (born June 1, 1967) is an American former race car driver and crew chief in NASCAR as well as several touring divisions.
 Hooper attended his first race when he was just two weeks old, and also came from a long line of racing champions, including his uncle, father, and brother.
 Hooper last served as the driver and crew chief of the No. 44 Key Motorsports Chevy in the Truck Series in 2009.